prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "Please tell me what I can do.

-%I'm going to do some sort of thing, there's got to be something to do anyway.
+% I'm going to do some sort of thing, there's got to be something to do anyway.

 "You can take the leg off and that might stop it, though I doubt it.